Skip to main content

 saccharomyces boulardii and Reduced Diarrhea

-Research synthesisHigh evidenceMixed effect size8 studies · 8 beneficial · 0 neutral · 0 harmful
+Research synthesisHigh evidenceModerate effect9 studies · 9 beneficial · 0 neutral · 0 harmful

-• Studied populations: patients undergoing pelvic radiotherapy, patients with Helicobacter pylori infection, critically ill tube-fed patients, hospitalized patients
+• Studied populations: patients with H. pylori infection, patients undergoing pelvic radiotherapy for gynecologic cancers, critically ill tube-fed patients, hospitalized patients on antibiotics

 Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-Many studies did not report the form of S. boulardii, so no conclusions can be drawn about form-specific effects.
-The evidence base is moderately sized (8 studies) but consists largely of clinical populations, so generalizability to healthy adults is uncertain.
+Most studies focused on specific clinical populations, so generalizability to healthy individuals or other contexts is uncertain.
+Only one of nine studies reported duration (14 days), limiting conclusions about longer-term effects.

 Doses used in studies